Working in my garden a few months ago, I was taught the most powerful lesson in healing our Soul wounds.

-Later I realized the the state of our garden is really only a metaphor for the relationship we have with our inner selves – and modern psychology in particular.
+Later I realized the state of our garden is really only a metaphor for the relationship we have with our inner selves – and some forms of psychology in particular.

-Through the years, so many people have told me how inadequate they feel after being treated by modern psychology.
+Through the years, so many people have told me how inadequate they feel after being treated by certain forms of psychology.
 Instead of finding a compassionate, balanced and holistic system, these people have been treated by therapists who attempt to suppress or pathologize the fragmented and wounded elements of their psyches.

-This has led to countless people explaining to me how deeply inadequate, confused and even more lost they have felt after being “treated” and “counselled.”
+This has led to countless people explaining to me how deeply inadequate, confused and even more lost they have felt after being “treated” and “counseled.”

-While modern psychotherapy has done a lot of good for a lot of people, its foundations have been based on the illusory belief that we are separate from existence.
+While some forms of psychotherapy have done a lot of good for a lot of people, psychology at large has been based on the illusory belief that we are separate from existence.